Image Credit : Mickael Leger Photographie

-I keep my Kinixys belliana in open topped homemade tortoise tables made from plywood, which is waterproofed with a rubber coating which can be painted onto if another color is required.
+I keep my Kinixys nogueyi in open topped homemade tortoise tables made from plywood, which is waterproofed with a non-toxic rubber coating which can be painted on top if another color is required.
 The males are to be kept alone due to aggression among the males.
 My pens measure 1.2 x 1.2 meters (4 x 4 feet) and in the summer they can roam a 3.6 x 3.6 meters (12 x 12 feet) fenced in area outdoors on sunny warm, days.
 I like to put my kinixys outdoors on warm sunny days- usually at least 20 ºC (68 ºF) or above.

-Kinixys belliana love a moist and warm environment and shady places to hide.
-If you provide plants please ensure they are edible to tortoises such as the common Spider plant.
+Kinixys nogueyi love a moist and warm environment and shady places to hide.
+If you provide plants, please ensure they are edible to tortoises such as the common Spider plant.

-I use T5 tube lights in a 5.0 intensity as Kinixys belliana are more active at dawn and dusk so don’t appreciate the bright intense lighting.
+I use T5 tube lights in a 5.0 intensity as Kinixys nogueyi are more active at dawn and dusk so do not appreciate the bright intense lighting.
 MVB bulbs could be used on a timer to provide both heat and UV if desired.
 They do however prefer heavily planted pens so they can hide as they can be a little shy.
 I have the lights on 12-14 hours in summer and 10-12 hours in winter.

 These tropical tortoises must not be hibernated but may experience a natural decline in activity over winter.
 They like to be maintained at 24-27 ºC (75-81 ºF) some will occasionally bask but the bask temperature needs to be no higher than 28 ºC (83 ºF).

 Constant access to clean water that they can soak in is a must.
 Please ensure the water is not deeper than halfway up their shell to prevent drowning.